Focus ring contrast

 What is the Hue Codex focus ring contrast tool?

-Hue Codex Focus Ring Contrast Tool is a free browser-based tool that checks a focus ring color against page and component colors, previews the focused state, and reports both contrast ratios.
+Hue Codex Focus Ring Contrast Tool is a free browser-based tool that checks a focus ring color against page and component colors, previews configurable focused states, and reports both adjacent contrast ratios.

 What contrast ratio should a focus ring have?